johnBartos/ProbeConfigurator/README.md

 Replace Configuration.h with new_config.h after reviewing changes

-It's not quite done yet.
+#It's not quite done yet...
 Right now, it's only capable of modifying the current values:

 "#define LEFT_PROBE_BED_POSITION"